jonasoesch/p9/paper.md

 The right example in figure \ref{technique-reconfigure} shows a more drastic reconfiguration of a map into a scatterplot.
 While the first chart makes it easy to see how for example the south of Italy is underdeveloped and while the north is above average, the same split can be found in the scatterplot when hovering over the dots, representing the individual regions of Italy.
 Conversely, the ranking and uniformity of countries can be extracted through visual statistics (>>Comparison) from the first chart.
 It's just much, much clearer in the second.

-Reconfigure subsumes the *pan*, *zoom*, *reorder* and *visualization change* transitions from section (>>Visualization parameters).
-We have note found reconfigure transitions to be common enough to deserve further specification into these subcategories.
+Reconfigure subsumes the *pan*, *zoom*, *reorder* and *visualization change* transitions from visualization-oriented transitions (>>Visualization parameters).
+We have not found reconfigure transitions to be common enough in narrative visualization to deserve further specification into these subcategories.
 Still, the subcategories have some use when considering trying to define what a congruent *animation* for this transition might look like.
-A discussion can be found in [@Heer-07:animatedtransitions].
+A discussion can be found in [@Heer-07:animatedtransitions and @Isaacs-18:tableaumotion].
+Regarding cognitive load, our model does not make any prediction for this type of transition.
+But our experiment indicate that it can be quite high (>>Differences between the stories).

-### Split characters
+#### Split characters

 ![technique-split](/Users/jonas/Desktop/P9/bericht/img/technique-split.png)